-- Osaka-jō Hall 大阪城ホール: Viewable form the Osaka Castle, this multi-purpose arena is where a lot of major concerts are held, so if you’re into J-pop or K-pop, the artists often perform here *wink wink*
+- Osaka-jō Hall 大阪城ホール: Viewable form the Osaka Castle, this multi-purpose arena is where a lot of major concerts are held, so if you’re into J-pop or K-pop, the artists often perform here 🙂

 - Yatai (屋台) or food stalls, are a huge part of festivals in Japan.
 If you love to eat, this is the perfect chance to get your fill!
-Not sure if these particular food stalls were here because we happened to be having a festival that day, but some of them seemed pretty stationary just outside of the castle.
+Not sure if these particular food stalls were here because we happened to be having a festival that day, but some of them looked pretty stationary just outside of the castle.
 You can wander around and sample a large variety of Japanese foods at a decent price.
-My sister and I treated ourselves to some cherry-blossom flavored shaved ice (¥500) after coming out of the castle because it’s such a hot day.
-Cherry-blossom flavored you said???
-You must think it sounds weird (and it does) but it was absolutely amazing.
+My sister and I treated ourselves to some cherry-blossom flavored shaved ice (¥500) after coming out of the castle because it was such a hot day.
+Cherry-blossom flavored must sound a little weird at first but it was absolutely amazing.
 It was subtly sweet and the pink color was so pretty (yes yes I admit that I’m easily sold on appearances).
 We also had some really good beef and squid skewers, which is another specialty of Osaka, for ¥100 per piece.

-Annnd finallyyyy!!!
+Finally!
 I have been looking forward to this ever since I found out about its existence.
-You may have heard of cat cafes, dog cafes, and bunny cafes, but here is a new one – OWL CAFE!!
+Cat cafes, dog cafes, and bunny cafes are already very popular, but in recent years this new one has also started making its name around town – OWL CAFE!!
 Not only is this making my Harry Potter dreams come true, I will also finally be able to pet one of those cute owls that you see on YouTube videos.

 After leaving Osaka Castle, we headed over to the Owl Family Cafe located inside the Tenjinbashisuji Shotengai (Shopping Street) in Kita-ku.
 The owl cafe opens at 12:00pm and holds an interactive petting session every hour.
 We heard that there is usually a wait so we planned to sign up for a time slot and then go eat or shop around the street while we waited.
 When we got to the place at 2:48pm, it turned out that their 3pm session wasn’t filled up yet (yay!!).

-hands errr talons onto the food.
+hands errr talons on the food.
 The drink is served in a small cup with a lid and straw for convenience when you’re too busy petting the owls later.

 You can hold the owls, pet them, and even have them perch on your head.
 If you want them on your head though…just be warned that they can poop on you.
 It happened to me when I was holding one of them, luckily he wasn’t on my head!
 All the owls are tethered and when holding them, the staff members would make sure that the rope is wrapped tightly around your hand – the reason being that if they start flapping their wings, they won’t accidentally hit the floor.

-All the owls were sooooo cute and SOFT brrrrbrrrrrr :’) My favorite owl was a medium sized one named Potato-chan.
+All the owls were so cute and soft! :’) My favorite owl was a medium sized one named Potato-chan.
 He was so friendly and one of the staff was even allowed to kiss his face without him making a fuss.
 Each of the owls has a name (I only remember Potato and Kuro eheheh).